QubesOS/qubes-doc/user/how-to-guides/how-to-update.md

 testing repos](/doc/testing/).

 ### Qubes 4.1

-The recommendedation, commands, and SALT forumulae from 4.0 remain the same.
+The recommendation, commands, and Salt formulae from 4.0 remain the same.

-dom0 updates in 4.1 will demonstrate a new behavior.
-A terminal window is now opened in your update vm, from which you may observe the progress of tasks and logs as they are compiled.
+Command-line updates in dom0 behave differently in 4.1.
+In your update qube, a terminal window opens that displays the progress of operations and output as it is logged.
 At the end of the process, logs are sent back to dom0.
-Any y/n commands you may need to respond to, should be responded to from your dom0 terminal window.
+You answer any yes/no prompts in your dom0 terminal window.

 ## Upgrading to avoid EOL